benwalks/Lets-Build-Instagram-Free-Book/Chapter Two/Chapter Two.md

 Let's start this part of the journey with... users!

-## Devise: You want to give yourself a baddass user name, I understand.
+## Devise: You want to give yourself a badass user name, I understand.

 Of course you do!
 I do too...
 In fact, who doesn’t want the ability to give your interactions *personality* within this anonymous pit that is the web?